 What is Cardboard Thickness?

-Cardboard thickness is the depth of cardboard measured in millimeters or microns.
-Thickness determines the durability, resilience and strength of the material, hence plays a key role in packaging.
-Thicker cardboard gives better protection but also adds to weight and cost.
-A caliper or micrometer is used to measure the cardboard thickness accurately.
+Cardboard thickness is the depth of the cardboard material measured in millimeters or microns.
+Thickness determines the durability, resilience, and strength of the material, hence playing a key role in packaging.
+Thicker cardboard gives better protection but also adds to weight and higher shipping costs.
+A caliper or micrometer is used to measure cardboard thickness accurately.

-The weight is not the same as the thickness of cardboard.
-Thickness is a measure of depth, and weight is a measure of mass, usually expressed in pounds per square foot or grams per square meter (GSM).
-A thin cardboard sheet may weigh more if it’s made from denser material.
-This difference is vital when choosing materials for packaging or construction to balance strength and weight.
+The weight is not the same as the thickness.
+Thickness is a measure of depth, and weight is a measure of mass, usually expressed in pounds per square inch or grams per square meter (GSM).
+A thin cardboard sheet may weigh more if it’s made from denser pulp, much like standard printer paper differs from thick cardstock.
+This difference is vital when you want to choose the best packaging to balance strength and weight.

 Factors Affecting Thickness

 The type of cardboard and how it’s made has a huge effect on thickness.
-Corrugated cardboard is thicker than flat paperboard and has sheets of fluted paper sandwiched in between.
-The different combinations of flute sizes— from micro-flutes to heavy-duty types — create depth and cushioning.
-Thickness increases with more layers, and so does stiffness.
+Corrugated cardboard is thicker than flat paperboard because it features a fluted layer sandwiched between two flat cardboard liners.

 How to Measure Cardboard Thickness